Client Selection: Who Should You Allow to Invest?

 Some managers make the mistake of trying to accommodate clients with different risk tolerances by changing their approach.
 This usually doesn’t work.
 You end up with a watered-down strategy that doesn’t satisfy anyone, and you’re not playing to your strengths anymore.

-It’s much better to be clear about your risk profile upfront and only work with clients who are genuinely comfortable with that level of volatility.
+It’s much better to be clear about your risk profile upfront and only work with clients who are genuinely comfortable with that level of risk.
 This lets you focus on executing your strategy rather than worrying about client reactions.

 Time Horizon Expectations

-Nothing kills a hedge fund faster than having clients with unrealistic time horizon expectations.
 If you’re running a strategy that typically takes 2 years to show its full potential, having clients who expect consistent monthly returns is going to create problems.

-Some strategies are inherently lumpy—they might go months without significant gains and then have periods of strong performance.
+Some strategies are inherently lumpy.
+They might go months without significant gains and then have periods of strong performance.
 Other strategies are designed to generate steady returns with occasional setbacks.

 The worst scenario is having clients who invest with a long-term mindset but then get nervous and want to pull money after a few bad months.